 - Good for type 2 diabetes

-Mostly herbal tea is considered to be super safe and enjoyable for everyone with no proven side effects.
+Overall herbal tea is considered to be super safe and enjoyable for everyone with no proven side effects.
 Like with any herb or spice, there are some people who may be sensitive to certain elements so always check with your medical professional if you have any allergies or sensitivities.
 Some herbs or spices may contribute to hormonal balance, dizziness, skin rash, nausea, heartburn, or other side effects too.
 Always research the individual tisane to make sure you are educated on the potential pros and cons of introducing this drink to your daily diet.

-Frequently Asked Questions Regarding Herbal Tea
+Frequently Asked Questions About Herbal Tea

 Is it good to drink herbal tea before bed?